haptork/csaransh/README.md

 - Run `npm start` or `nodejs ./bin/www` for older node versions to start the server in default 3000 port.
 - Now you can load the interface on any modern browser, type `localhost:3000` in the address bar.

-#### Ready to run app:

-- The only problem with this client only app is that the 3D clusters webGL plot may not be visible in some browsers, however it will load perfectly fine in app with server.

 ## Getting Started

-When you open the app you see a clickable green header at the top, some summary information for the complete data and three panel headers that you can open by clicking.
+When you open the app you see a clickable green header at the top, some summary information for the complete data and four panel headers that you can open by clicking.

 ![drawing](docs/first.png)